k-paxian/dart-package-publisher/README.md

 Put it as `secrets.CREDENTIAL_JSON` on your repo [secrets section][1]

 You can find the `pub-credentials.json` within `.config/dart` in the User's home directory.
-You can use `open ~/.config/dart` after your first publication either through `pub lish` command for Dart or `pub publish` for Flutter.
+You can use `open ~/.config/dart` after your first publication either through `dart pub lish` command for Dart or `flutter pub publish` for Flutter.

 ### `relativePath`